z390development/z390/doc/contributing/contribute_code.md

 Make sure you have a Java SDK available to compile the application.

-The project has moved to the [Apache Adoptium Java SDK](https://adoptium.net) (previously AdoptOpenJDK) for distribution builds.
+The project has moved to the [Eclipse Temurin Java SDK](https://adoptium.net) (previously AdoptOpenJDK) for distribution builds.

 z390 is using java 21 to build the package but code must support Java 1.8.